-The integrated infrastructure includes the Operations Management Center and the Smart Industry Incubation Platform, which attract industries and enterprises to settle in Guangzhou, promoting the convergence of the smart city industry and innovation chains.
+The integrated infrastructure includes the Management and operations center, which attract industries and enterprises to settle in Guangzhou, promoting the convergence of the smart city industry and innovation chains.
 The Industry Incubation Platform's solutions are aimed at the operation and management of incubation platforms, achieving full connectivity and data integration of managed objects to create a visual, manageable, and controllable incubation platform operating environment.
 Through the Industry Incubation Platform, previously isolated subsystems such as property, energy, 5G innovation applications, security, fire protection, and building management are unified, aggregated, and modeled, enabling comprehensive analysis, integration, and unified services.
-In a city's extensive operating system, drones can provide intuitive insights into the smooth operation of various city components, identify problems in urban operations, and enable more targeted fine-tuned management.
-This includes monitoring "two violations," conducting inspections of unauthorized construction, monitoring wastewater discharge, detecting urban air pollution, recognizing traffic violations, forest fire monitoring, and responding to emergencies, among other functions.
+In a city's extensive operating system, the uses of drones will include monitoring sewage discharge, emergency traffic accidents, inspection of construction activity and air pollution detection, , identify problems in urban operations, and enable more targeted fine-tuned management.

-(1) Leasing existing building facilities avoids the impact of land acquisition and relocation.
+- (1) Leasing existing building facilities avoids the impact of land acquisition and relocation.
 The proposed location for the Operations Management Center covers an area of 34.41 mu and was originally state-owned riverbank land.
 In 2017, it was converted into state-owned land and transferred for development to Guangzhou Convention and Exhibition Tower Investment and Development Co., Ltd. In 2021, the company obtained real estate certificates.
 Currently, Guangzhou Zhi Investment Co., Ltd. and Guangzhou Convention and Exhibition Tower Investment and Development Co., Ltd. have reached a preliminary lease agreement, planning to use partial sections of the 3rd and 13th floors of the Pazhou Logistics Waiting Building for project construction.
-Therefore, this approach avoids significant civil engineering projects and reduces the impact on surrounding residents.

-(2) Employment opportunities will be provided during construction and operation.
+Therefore, this approach avoids significant civil engineering projects and reduces the impact on surrounding residents. - (2) Employment opportunities will be provided during construction and operation.
 During the construction phase, the project will require a significant number of construction workers and technical personnel, including construction workers, engineers, and designers for tasks such as data center construction and equipment installation.
 During the operation phase, a management and operation team will be needed to coordinate various tasks and ensure the smooth operation of the project.
 Therefore, the project can provide employment opportunities across various fields, including construction, technology, operation, and management.
-It is estimated that 55 job positions will be available during the construction phase, and 20 job positions will be available during the operation phase.
+It is estimated that 55 job positions will be available during the operation phase, and 20 job positions will be available during the operation phase.
 Additionally, after the project is completed, it will provide a platform for entrepreneurship.
-The Smart Industry Incubation Platform offers resources and support to promote innovation and development among entrepreneurs, create job opportunities, and contribute to the growth of the job market.

-(3) Potential risks during construction and operation.
+The Management and operations center offers resources and support to promote innovation and development among entrepreneurs, create job opportunities, and contribute to the growth of the job market. - (3) Potential risks during construction and operation.
 Even without significant civil engineering projects, attention should be paid to the impact on residents during construction, such as potential damage to roads or traffic congestion caused by the entry of large machinery and transportation equipment.
 During the project's operation, drone flights may generate some noise and visual disturbances in the city's environment for residents.
 Additionally, there is a risk of data misuse; data collected by the project may be misused for commercial purposes or inappropriate uses, potentially harming individual rights.

-d) Spatiotemporal Twin Intelligent Platform
+d) Spatiotemporal Digital Twin Platform